rohangaur21/aws-csaa/README.md

 ### EC2 Pricing
  - On demand.
      - Pay per hour of usage.
+     - Flexible without any up-front payment or long term commitment.
      - Applications with short term, spiky usage patterns or unpredictable workloads that cannot be interrupted.
      - New apps on AWS
  - Reserved pricing
      - Reserve capacity over significant period of time.
 Significant discount.
      - Applications with steady or predictable usage over a period of time.
 Reserved capacity required.
      - Further discount if upfront payment
+     - Contract Terms are 1 Year or 3 Years terms,
+     - Types of reserved pricing:
+        1. Standard Reserved Instances - Upto 75% discount - more use discount on paying upfront and longer contracts
+        2. Convertible Reserved instances - Upto 54% discount - allow to change between instances type.
+        3. Scheduled Reserved instance - Allow for launch for time window
  - Spot pricing –
      - Bid your price for compute.
 When bid price is higher than Spot price, then you can provision it.
 When it goes lower, instance is terminated.
-Useful for applications who have flexible start / stop times
+Useful for applications who have flexible start/stop times
      - [Exam Tip] If AWS terminates instance, you are not charged for partial hour.
 If you terminate, you will be charged for the hour.
      - Applications that are feasible only at very low compute prices.
 E.g. pharma simulations
      - Applications with urgent computing capacity
- - Dedicated physical machines – pay by hour.
+ - Dedicated Hosts- physical machines – pay by hour.
      - Massive discount for reserved instances over a long period of time – upto 70% for 3 years.
      - Useful for regulatory requirements
      - Certain licensing agreements prevent usage on virtual machine / multi-tenancy deployments.

 ### EC2 Instance Types